Applicants are required to complete the on-line application procedure, providing their personal data and the following compulsory documents and forms:

 - Proof of Proficiency in English (see Language Policy)

 - Photograph (passport type)

-- Signed “Self-Funded Student Declaration“ form; only to be uploaded by applicants without Erasmus+ Scholarship before they can be definitively admitted as self-funded students (can be uploaded after the submission deadline; e.g. once the Scholarship Selection Results have been published)
+- Signed “Self-Funded Student Declaration“ form (PDF); only to be uploaded by applicants without Erasmus+ Scholarship before they can be definitively admitted as self-funded students (can be uploaded after the submission deadline; e.g. once the Scholarship Selection Results have been published)

 - Supplementary Information can be provided at the applicant’s convenience, uploaded altogether as one single pdf or zip file

 (1) Sworn translation into English (or any official European Language) is required to be eligible.

 (2) A copy is enough to apply for admission.
 The Transcript may be incomplete at the time of application but must be complete by the time of final enrolment.
 The BSc degree may be uploaded later after the submission deadline but always before definitive admittance and enrolment.
 Further on, originals or their certified copies will be required to proceed with final registration at the universities; you must keep these documents with you all along the progression of the MER+ Programme.

 (3) The applicant must proceed to contact the referees through the on-line application; then the referees will upload the Reference Form/Recommendation Letter, which will be notified to the applicant.
 In the case a referee is not responsive, it will be the applicant’s responsibility to contact a new one; in any case, only the applicant is responsible to obtain the two required Reference Forms (or Recommendation Letters) uploaded onto the system within the deadline.